 Eurospace was an amazing European educational centre dedicated to space travel and learning about our galaxies and planets.
 This fascinating complex became our home for three days and in this time, we did not stop!
 We took part in masterclasses and numerous exhibitions, where we experienced an array of interactive and visual displays with a huge emphasis on making science fun!
-As one of the top destinations in Europe for science study, this complete programme comprised of on-site dorm rooming, all meals and up to seven hours of activities per day,so we always had something to do.
+As one of the top destinations in Europe for scientific study, this complete programme comprised of on-site dorm rooming, all meals and up to seven hours of activities per day, so we always had something to do.
 All activities were led by teachers from the Belgian Ministry of Education, who were so welcoming and knowledgeable.
-Our thirty-six pupils and five teachers had so much fun taking part in activity such as a walk on Mars simulation, experiencing micro gravity and even taking part in a space ship launch.
+Our thirty-six pupils and five teachers had so much fun taking part in an activity such as a walk on Mars simulation, experiencing microgravity and even taking part in a spaceship launch.

 Since its introduction in 1998, the LEGO Mindstorms build and program robotics tool set has become the best-selling product in the LEGO Group's history.
 Garnering worldwide acclaim, the Robotics Invention System fueled the imaginations and satisfied the inner tinkerer of generations of LEGO and robotics enthusiasts alike, leading to the development of a global community of users and students of all ages over the last 15 years who create and command robots the LEGO way.